wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part7.md

 - *You should not abstract and hide the pipelines from engineering!*
   - **Fully agree**.
 As covered in [Pipeline-as-code wrapped with Pull Requests](/pipelines-as-code-pr.html), everyone can view the templates and blueprints and anyone can submit changes to existing templates or recommend new ones.
 The only thing we mandate is the use of pull requests to guard the template and blueprint repositories.

 We will explore the real clincher, self-service automation, in a future planned post "*Self-service automation - A dream turns into reality*".
 In the meantime, rest assured that engineers are free to use their creativity to craft their precious snowflakes till the cows come home.
-We here to enable and guide through continuous innovation, manifestos, and guardrails.
+We are here to enable and guide through continuous innovation, manifestos, and guardrails.

 ![Back on track](/images/moving-hundreds-of-pipeline-snowflakes-part7-3.png)